SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 	java -jar seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.BundleManager -- --list-workflow-params --workflow-accession 7 > workflow.ini

 In this example the workflow “HelloWorldWorkflow” version 1.0 (SWID 7) parameters are listed.
-The output conforms to the input you can use to parametrize and launch workflows.
+The output conforms to the input you can use to parameterize and launch workflows.
 For example:

 <pre>
 #key=input_file:type=file:display=F:display_name=input_file:file_meta_type=text/plain